FREE SHIPPING on orders of $85 or more

 Many of the Boernician-Scottish families who crossed the Atlantic settled along the eastern seaboard in communities that would become the backbone of the emerging nations of the United States and Canada.
 In the War of Independence, American families that remained loyal to the Crown moved north into Canada and became known as United Empire Loyalists.
 The ancestral culture of all of these proud Scottish families remains alive in North America in the 20th century through clan societies and highland games.
 Early North American immigration records have revealed a number of people bearing the name Cockburn or a variant listed above:

-Cockburn Settlers in the United States in the 17th Century
+Cockburn Settlers in United States in the 17th Century

-Cockburn Settlers in the United States in the 18th Century
+Cockburn Settlers in United States in the 18th Century

-Cockburn Settlers in the United States in the 19th Century
+Cockburn Settlers in United States in the 19th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.